perillo/i3workon/README.md

 Currently `workon` **requires** the terminal to be explicitly set with the `-terminal` flag, since the `TERM` environment variable is not usable.

+## TODO

+If no terminal or editor is available, select a default one based on the *OS*.